Secure remote desktop access with VNC

 localhost:57509with the port number from the previous step:

-Insert your user name and password and press OK
+Insert your user name and password and press OK.
+You can save this as your port will always stay the same.

 Now you have full secure VNC access to your remote edge device.
 This solution equals what Teamviewer or any of the other alternatives does.